 The earliest tooth development begins around six weeks of gestation, well before the baby is born.
 Permanent teeth begin to develop before birth, too, at around twenty weeks.
 A baby is born with tooth buds—but no visible teeth.
 As the baby grows and develops, those tooth buds push out through the gums during the process we commonly call teething.
 Teeth can start appearing anywhere between six months and a year of age and continue breaking through until about age three.
-The baby was born with the enamel that covers those baby teeth, which is why it’s so important that mom’s pregnancy diet includes plenty of calcium, vitamin D, and avoids medications that can permanently stain enamel.
+A baby is born with the enamel that covers those baby teeth, which is why it’s so important that mom’s pregnancy diet includes plenty of calcium and vitamin D while avoiding medications that can permanently stain enamel.

 Primary teeth, more commonly known as baby teeth, fall out, making way for permanent teeth to grow in behind them.
 The enamel that covers permanent teeth grows with each child, with the most growth happening between 15 months and 30 months.
 After age eight, tooth enamel is done developing and can only be maintained, not created.
 That’s why the risk of dental fluorosis is eliminated after age eight.